StanMcGrath/StanMcGrath/README.md

 - 👋 Hi, I’m @StanMcGrath
 - 👀 I’m interested in Science & Computing, Programming in Java, C#, JavaScript, TypeScript, Web Development in HTML & CSS, Game Design & Development, 2D Art.
 - 🌱 I’m currently learning Java in Eclipse, JavaScript & Typescript in Angular + Ionic, C# in Monogame, 2D Spriting and frame by frame Animation in LibreSprite.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Game Development Projects
 - 📫 How to reach me ... email stan.mcgrath@googlemail.com

 <!---